I’ve been getting two questions a lot lately from business owners:

-This is why I love talking about client retention — because I believe it is just as important as focusing on attracting new clients.
+This is why I love talking about client retention — because I believe it’s just as important as focusing on attracting new clients.

-If there is one tip I can give you about creating a solid relationship with all your clients, it’s this: Always ask your clients for feedback.
-And salon or studio owners?
-If you are looking to create long-term, loyal relationships with your stylists or instructors, you can really create such a bond by doing exactly the same.
-Start asking them for feedback, too.
+If you’re looking to create long-term, loyal relationships with your stylists, you can create such a bond by doing exactly the same.
+Start asking your team for feedback, too.

-I am going to break down both sides: stylist to clients and salon owners to stylists.
-Both types of feedback are incredibly important to building a business.
+Both types of feedback are incredibly important to building a hair business.

 How to Ask a Client for a Review or Feedback

-How to Ask Your Team for Feedback (Small Business, Fitness Studio, and Salon Owners)
+How to Ask Your Salon Team for Feedback

 - How you can better serve them